Nitrous Oxide (Laughing Gas) Sedation in Hamilton

 Nitrous reduces anxiety and softens the gag reflex.
 It does not numb teeth on its own.
 For any procedure that needs anaesthesia we still use a local injection, usually with a topical gel first so the needle is barely noticeable.
 The combination of topical, local anaesthetic, and a low dose of nitrous handles the vast majority of dental procedures comfortably.
 For longer surgical cases, deeper sedation (oral conscious sedation or IV sedation by a visiting anaesthetist) is occasionally the right choice, and we coordinate that with our surgical referral network.

-Nitrous oxide sedation is typically $75 to $150 per appointment depending on the length of use.
-Many private dental insurance plans cover it for procedures where sedation is clinically justified, particularly oral surgery and longer treatments.
+Many private dental insurance plans cover nitrous oxide sedation for procedures where sedation is clinically justified, particularly oral surgery and longer treatments.
 CDCP covers nitrous when needed for specific procedures.
-We confirm coverage before billing.
+We provide direct insurance billing if applicable and confirm coverage before treatment so there are no surprises.

 Frequently Asked Questions